fschuch/wizard-template/README.md

 1. As mentioned above, the [pre-commit](https://pre-commit.com) tool is used to enforce code quality standards.
-   Even though it performs checks on the changes for every commit when installed (`hatch run pre-commit-install`), it is a good practice to run the checks on the whole codebase from time to time (when a new hook is added or on Pull Requests).
+   Even though it performs checks on the changes for every commit when installed (`hatch run pre-commit-install`), it is a good practice to run the checks on the whole codebase occasionally (when a new hook is added or on Pull Requests).
 You can do so by running `hatch run check <hook-id>`, for instance `hatch run check nbstripout`.
    Some of them are available as scripts as a syntax sugar, like `hatch run lint`, `hatch run format`, or `hatch run type`.
 They check the whole codebase using ruff, ruff-format, and mypy, respectively.